LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/index.md

   for technical questions about the release roadmap, questions about app internationalization, etc.
-- finally, if none of the above methods fits your needs you can [write an email](mailto:raccoonforlemmy@gmail.com) or send a private message to the original developer on Lemmy.
+- finally, if none of the above methods fits your needs you can [write an email](mailto:raccoonforlemmy@gmail.com) or send a private message on Lemmy to the [original developer](https://feddit.it/u/DieguiTux8623).